 Here’s what we will do to help:

-- We are actively developing a new Spotlight platform, launching new profiles, search tools, and an improved Spotlight Link that will include more options for how information about disability, gender, and appearance are presented.
-This will help ensure there is more choice for our members to reflect their identity better and help casting directors to find a broader range of talent to cast in their projects.
+- We will continually develop our platform to ensure there is more choice for our members to reflect their identity better and help casting directors to find a broader range of talent to cast in their projects.

 - We will empower our members, including performers, agents and casting directors, by providing resources, training and support to develop an awareness of discrimination and tools such as appropriate language and guidelines relating to casting and working with specific groups.